 Like this using the ampersand symbol, we can concatenate values.
 Now we will solve the worksheet problem of solving First Name & Last Name together to make it a full name.

-Since we need to combine many names we need to use loops to combine the first name & last name.
-Below code will do the job for you.
+Since we need to combine many names, we need to use loops to combine the first name & last name.
+The below code will do the job for you.

 Sub Concatenate_Example1() Dim i As Integer For i = 2 To 9 Cells(i, 3).Value = Cells(i, 1) & " " & Cells(i, 2) Next i End Sub